CookieStealer90/The-Tower-Bot-WebUI-public/README.md

 # ⚠️ Project Status
 THIS PROJECT IS NOT RELEASED.
-It is a showcase of my development work only.
+It is a showcase of my development work only - only used by me and some friends.

 Maybe it will be released in the future — maybe not.